jll63/yomm2/README.md

 override it in the subclasses.
 It is an easy solution but it has severe drawbacks.
 It requires you to change the Matrix class and its subclasses, and recompile the library.
-And now all the applications that use it will contain the `to_json` functions even if they don't need it, because of the way virtual functions are implemented.
+And now all the applications that use it will contain the `to_json` functions even if they don't need them, because of the way virtual functions are implemented.

 Or you may resort on a "type switch": have the application test for each category and generate the JSON accordingly.
 This is tedious, error prone and,